snippyrow/RTX-420/Docs2.md

 registers in the same clock cycle, and on the falling edge of the CPU clock, the CPU is reconnected with the data busses.
 On the CPU-side, a pass-write is triggered by writing to
 $0x2004.
 During the entire instruction the BUSY bit is set, and no more instructions are taken.
 It uses a read, compare and a write instruction.

+# CPU-Write
+Sometimes the CPU section must draw something not passed on directly by the driver.
+In that case the CPU must generate some valid pixel addresses and colors.
+Conserving CPU clock cycles is of utmost importance when writing individual pixels.
+Using a more advanced W65C816S, it has full access to a 24-bit data bus, saving time.